tanumoydhar/mechanicsoflife/README.md

-# Doctoral Student
+# Journey so far

-I am a theorist working to understand the active transport of passive colloids and activity-driven colloidal assembly.
+I am an applied mathematician by training and a statistical physicist in pursuit of my doctoral research on the role of active fluctuations, transport of passive colloids, and activity-driven colloidal assembly.
 I develop high-fidelity computational algorithms and continuum kinetic theories to study interactions between active (polar and nematic) and passive (rigid and deformable) entities.
+My current interests lie in the intersection of statistical physics, bifurcation theory and fluid dynamics.